-American Psychological Association (2000).
-Guidelines for psychotherapy with lesbian, gay, and bisexual clients.
-American Psychologist, 55, 1440-1451.
+American Psychological Association (2007).
+Guidelines for psychological practice with girls and women.
+American Psychologist, 62, 949-979.

 American Psychological Association (2002).
 Ethical principles of psychologists and code of conduct.
 (A copy of the APA Ethics Code can be found in Appendix D of the Counseling Psychology Program Handbook.)